vallemar/nativescript-tasks/README.md

 ### Using dependencies

-We initialize our worker with the `module Worker: true` flag, this will cause the library to import the worker that is defined in the next step.
+We initialize our worker with the `moduleWorker: true` flag, this will cause the library to import the worker that is defined in the next step.

 ```ts
 // app.ts | main.ts (entry file app)